-- The fair coordinator (school or state) has the final decision on matters pertaining to the fair if these matters are not covered in fair regulations.
+- The fair coordinator (school, county, regional or state) has the final decision on matters pertaining to the fair if these matters are not covered in fair regulations.

 - Disqualification of projects not meeting the project rules is the responsibility of the fair coordinator(s).

-- Any challenge at the school or state level must be submitted within 1 business day following the fair.
-Once the official results have been finalized following judging, the fair director will only modify or overrule a judge's decision in the event of an obvious mathematical error in the scoring process.
+- Any challenge at the school, county, regional and/or state level must be submitted within 1 business day following the fair.
+Once the official results have been finalized on fair day, the fair director will only modify or overrule a judge's decision in the event of an obvious mathematical error in the scoring process.

-- The fair coordinator at each level of competition (school or state) has sole and final authority to resolve issues, concerns, conflicts, or disputes at that level of competition.
-State fair coordinators will not intervene in matters related to school fairs.
+- The fair coordinator at each level of competition (school, county, regional, state) has sole and final authority to resolve issues, concerns, conflicts, or disputes at that level of competition.
+State fair coordinators will not intervene in matters related to school, county, or regional fairs.
+For example, a county fair coordinator may not intervene in a dispute at a regional level fair.
+The final authority lies with the regional fair coordinator in that instance.

-- Each project must include a prerecorded oral presentation (either as a video or voice-over PowerPoint presentation) and written abstract (in the approved format with a complete bibliography).
-A project that does not include the required components shall be disqualified from competition.
+- Each project must include a physical display, oral presentation, and written abstract (in the approved format with a complete bibliography).
+A project that does not include all three of the required components shall be disqualified from competition.

 - Emphasis must be on methods of research, inquiry, creative problem solving and predictions regarding the issues rather than on “displays” or “collections of artifacts.”